MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 #### User Tables

 The Coordinator maintains a global timestamp for all user tables.
-Every one second this timestamp is increased by one second and all tables are advanced to the new timestamp.
+Every one second this timestamp is increased by one second and all tables are advanced to the new timestamp (reads and writes can also increase the timestamp and/or advance tables as described below).
 Advancing a table to `ts` causes it’s `upper` to be set to `ts` , and it’s `since` to be set to `logical_compaction_window` less than `ts` (`logical_compaction_window` is a configuration variable that determines how often to compact old data).